Herbs for Menstrual Cramps- Natural Home Remedies

 Understanding Menstrual Cramps

 Dysmenorrhea is the medical term for menstrual cramps.
 This condition is characterized by pains and aches in the lower abdomen, which can radiate into the thighs and lower back.
-Most women experience cramps in the days before and throughout their menstrual cycle, and these cramps may also be accompanied by other symptoms, including digestive problems, headaches, nausea, and dizziness.
+Most women experience cramps in the days before and throughout their menstrual cycle, and these cramps may also be accompanied by other symptoms, including:

 The conventional treatment for menstrual cramps is the use of over-the-counter or prescription-strength NSAID pain relievers.
 But you should be cautious about taking these medications regularly or in high doses, as they can permanently damage your liver.
 If you are seeking a natural treatment for your cramps, then you can use one of the many herbs we discuss below to relieve your pain and help manage your other menstrual symptoms.